San Francisco State Gators

 The San Francisco State Gators are the athletic teams that compete at San Francisco State University in San Francisco, California.
 The nickname applies to the college's intercollegiate NCAA Division II teams.
 The nickname was published in the student newspaper, "The Leaf", but was long referred to in media alternatively as the "Staters" and the "Golden Gaters".
 The use of Gaters eventually evolved into the Gators as known today.

-The Gators have had a total of 275 athletes earn All-American honors and 34 athletes earn Academic All-American honors.
-14 Gators have earned an individual national title in their respective sport.
+The Gators have had a total of 275 athletes earn All-American honors, 34 athletes earn Academic All-American honors and 14 Gators earn an individual national title in their respective sport.

 Most teams compete in the California Collegiate Athletic Association, except for wrestling, which competes in the Mountain Pacific Sports Federation.
 The university also offers a number of club sports.